 We are committed to making our virtual sessions accessible to all and we understand that some individuals experience electromagnetic sensitivity (EMF) or prefer hard copies of materials for various reasons.
 For individuals who prefer/require hard copies of materials, we are happy to provide alternative formats whenever possible.
 Please reach out to us here.
 We will do our utmost to assist you and ensure your experience is as comfortable as possible.

-Join Ellen from Flexback's twice monthly Virtual Massage sessions for us on a Tuesday and a Friday.
+Join Ellen from Flexback's twice monthly Virtual Massage sessions on a Tuesday from 5:45-6:45pm and a Friday from 10-11am.

 Come along, meet Ellen, and learn some self-massage techniques to help you relax and spend some time thinking about self-care.
 This session will also feature an introduction to lymph drainage.
 All techniques will be optional, so feel free to join in with the movements that you feel comfortable with.